IFREMER-LERBL/EcoTransLearn/README.md

 **EcoTransLearn installation**

-EcoTransLearn is an R-package which can be downloaded (Releases/v1.0) and installed directly from the R console with the following command line:
+EcoTransLearn is an R-package which can be downloaded (see Releases/v1.0 on this repository) and installed directly from the R console with the following command line:

 *install.packages("/.../EcoTransLearn_1.0.tar.gz", repos = NULL, type = "source")*

 ## Graphical User Interface

+To launch the Graphical User Interface of EcoTransLearn, run this command lines in the R console:

+*library(EcoTransLearn)*
+*EcoTransLearn()*

 ![image](https://user-images.githubusercontent.com/104447521/178229132-b9f46d4e-7164-49d4-b376-870c5dc7077a.png)

 ## General workflow

+The overall workflow of EcoTransLearn and details of each module are described in *tutorial/EcoTransLearn_package_tutorial.pdf*.

 ![image](https://user-images.githubusercontent.com/104447521/178229386-406f1266-6126-4845-a4bc-46482f9f246e.png)